What is Rooted?

 Are there interviews?

 Yes, there are!
 All applicants who meet age requirements and are available for the entire 7-week program will be granted an interview.
 We recognize that for many of you, this will be your first job interview.
 Don’t worry!
 We will guide you through the process so you can get your questions answered.
-Before your interview, you will receive a list of questions to think about and prepare for.
-The interview process will involve a few group activities as well as one-to-one conversation with a Carnation Farms staff member.
+Before your interview, you will receive plenty of information in order to prepare.
+The interview process will be a one-to-one conversation with a Carnation Farms staff member.
 This process is a good way for you to practice interviewing skills and get to know us and the farm!

 What if my family is going on vacation?

-If you are unable to commit to attending the full 7 weeks of Seed Crew for any reason (including family vacations, sports leagues, etc.), we encourage you to apply for the next year of Seed Crew (Summer 2020) – so you can plan ahead and make sure you’re able to fully commit.
-Our farm depends on our Seed Crew workers just like the rest of our staff, and we must be able to count on you to attend your shift every day.
+If you are unable to commit to attending the full 7 weeks of Rooted for any reason (including family vacations, sports leagues, etc.), we encourage you to apply for the next year so you can plan ahead and make sure you’re able to fully commit.
+Our farm depends on our Garden Crew workers just like the rest of our staff, and we must be able to count on you to attend your shift every day.

 Can I be fired?